Vysakhp22/RESTful-API/README.md

 Parse incoming request bodies in a middleware before your handlers, available under the `req.body` property.

 CORS Cross Origin Resource Sharing

+Mongoose
+Mongoose is a Node.js-based Object Data Modeling (ODM) library for MongoDB